cylc/cylc-doc/src/7-to-8/major-changes/remote-owner.rst

 Overview
 --------

-If your username differs beteen the :term:`scheduler` host and job hosts, then you may have configured Cylc to run jobs under the correct account using :cylc:conf:`flow.cylc[runtime][<namespace>][remote]owner` or used the ``--owner`` Cylc command line option
+If your username differs between the :term:`scheduler` host and job hosts, then you may have configured Cylc to run jobs under the correct account using :cylc:conf:`flow.cylc[runtime][<namespace>][remote]owner` or used the ``--owner`` Cylc command line option